tesseract-ocr/tessdoc/TrainingTesseract.md

 ## The last file (unicharambigs)

-The final data file that Tesseract uses is called unicharambigs.
+The final data file that Tesseract uses is called `unicharambigs`.
 It describes possible ambiguities between characters or sets of characters, and is manually generated.
 To understand the file format, look at the following example:

 ```
 v1